ahmad-zurih/rag-framework/readme.md

 ## Framewrok for RAG (FRAG)

+## ⚠️ Important Note

+This project is still under active development and should be considered in a pre-release state.
+It has not been thoroughly tested yet, and some features may be incomplete or unstable.
+Use it at your own discretion and report any issues or bugs.

+Contributions, feedback, and suggestions are welcome as we work toward a stable release!

 # RAG Framework

 This repository contains a Retrieval-Augmented Generation (RAG) framework for efficient information retrieval and natural language generation.